Recently appointed NAVSEA Warfare Centers Executive Director tours NUWC Division Newport

-Dr. Martin Irvine Jr., a member of the Senior Executive Service, who was appointed as the executive director for the Naval Undersea Warfare Center (NUWC) and Naval Surface Warfare Center in June, toured NUWC Division Newport on Aug.
-3, 2023, to discuss emerging technologies and concepts in the undersea realm.
+NEWPORT, R.I. – Dr. Martin Irvine Jr., a member of the Senior Executive Service, who was appointed in June as the Executive Director for the Naval Surface Warfare Center (NSWC) and the Naval Undersea Warfare Center (NUWC), both Echelon III commands within Naval Sea Systems Command (NAVSEA), visited NUWC Division Newport on Aug.
+3 to discuss emerging technologies and concepts in the undersea domain.

+A civil servant with the Navy for 25 years, Irvine most recently was the executive director for Submarine Forces, where he was the principal advisor to the Submarine Force commander on all matters relating to strategic deterrence and undersea warfare programs and requirements.

+“During Dr. Irvine’s time at Division Newport, he discussed his thoughts on the undersea domain and stressed to us that our emphasis has got to be laser-focused on the warfighter, our true customer,” said acting Technical Director Marie Bussiere.
+“We must not only be focused on delivering outcomes, but outcomes with impact!
+We need to balance sustaining the fleet of today and designing the fleet of tomorrow.”

 |Date Taken: